kevinluong21/csi4107-assignment1/README.md

 ## Get Started/Instructions on how to run the system
+1. Install Python: Ensure you have Python installed on your local machine.
+You can download it from [Python's official website]("https://www.python.org/downloads/").
+2. Download trec_eval: The trec_eval tool can be downloaded from [TREC's official website]("https://trec.nist.gov/trec_eval/index.html").
+3. Extract the trec_eval package: The downloaded file is a .tar archive.
+Use an extraction tool such as tar (Linux/macOS) or 7-Zip (Windows) to extract it.
+4. Ensure both trec_eval and your code are in the same directory for easier execution.
+5. Compile trec_eval
+    - On POSIX systems:
+    `cd trec_eval-9.0.7
+    make`
+    - On MinGW/GCC:
+    `gcc -o trec_eval trec_eval.c`
+6. Run the python script `python main.py`
+7. Evaluate results by using trec_eval
+`./trec_eval qrels.test <bm25_result_file>`
+Replace <bm25_result_file> with the name of your BM25 result file (e.g., bm25_result_for_titles.txt).

 ## Analysis of Algorithms, Data Structures, and Optimizations
 In this section, we provide information on the algorithms and data structures used.
 Additionally, we will discuss the optimization steps taken to improve out system.